SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/concept/docker.html.md

 layout: redirect
 ---

-The Cumulocity microservice is based on docker.
-This requires that a microservice is packaged as docker image in order to run on the Cumulocity platform.
-The docker image is an executable package that includes everything needed to run an application.
-For more information on docker refer to the [Docker documentation](https://docs.docker.com/get-started/)).
+Cumulocity microservices are based on Docker.
+Hence, a microservice have to be packaged as a docker image in order to run on the Cumulocity platform.
+A docker image is an executable package which includes everything needed to run an application.
+Refer to the [Docker documentation](https://docs.docker.com/get-started/)) for more information about Docker.

-During run-time, the microservice is executed in a docker container.
-A docker container ensures that the microservices cannot harm other microservices running in Cumulocity.
-To execute docker containers, Cumulocity uses kubernetes.
-Kubernetes provides many enterprise-grade features for hosting docker containers, including auto-scaling, high availability, load balancing, rolling upgrades to limit downtime, resource quota and more.
+A microservice is executed in a docker container during runtime.
+The docker container ensures that a microservice cannot harm other microservices running in Cumulocity.
+Moreover, Kubernetes is used to orchestrate docker containers and it provides many enterprise-grade features for hosting docker containers including auto-scaling, high availability, load balancing, rolling upgrades to limit downtime, resource quota and more.

->**Info:** Currently kubernetes is not exposed to developers or users.
+>**Info:** Currently Kubernetes is not exposed to developers or users.
 This allows changing of the underlying infrastructure in the future.